jonathanabennett/projectwarrior/README.md

 ## Installation

+### Prerequisites

+GTD-review is written in Common Lisp and requires a basic Common Lisp setup in order to run.
+Ensure that the following are correctly configured on your system:

-These instructions assume you have Steel Bank Common Lisp and Quicklisp installed and configured on your system.
-This should work with any Common Lisp, but has only been tested on SBCL
+1. [sbcl](http://www.sbcl.org/index.html) Steel Bank Common Lisp (GTD-Review should work with other Common Lisps, but has not been tested).
+2. [Quicklisp](https://www.quicklisp.org/beta/), the package manager for Common Lisp.
+This is used to download and install any 3rd party Common Lisp systems needed for GTD-Review to run.

+Once you have SBCL and Quicklisp setup according to the instructions on their website, follow the steps below to install GTD-review.

 1. Clone the repository into your local-projects folder (typically `~/quicklisp/local-projects`).
 2. `make install` to create the gtd-review executable.